Treatment Success Rates

 - Before and after x-rays showing eliminated stricture (narrowing) in the bowel;

-- Patient whose only nutrition was intravenous before therapy could eat normally following therapy.
+- A patient whose only nutrition was intravenous before therapy could eat normally following therapy.

 Journal of Clinical Medicine, 2013